Anthony Davis has big 2nd half, Lakers beat Thunder - WHIZ News

 SALT LAKE CITY (AP) — Donovan Mitchell scored 30 points and Mike Conley had 27 to help Utah beat undermanned Golden State.

-Minutes after the end of an NBA game, the arena was evacuated because of a suspicious package.
-Most fans had already left the building when players, coaches and reporters were instructed to leave.
+About 15 minutes after the game ended, the arena was evacuated because of a suspicious package.
+Most fans had already left the building when players, coaches and reporters were instructed to leave immediately.

+Jazz players quickly headed for their cars in the parking lot — center Rudy Gobert was still in uniform as he left.
+Warriors players boarded their team bus.

+Salt Lake City police Lt.
+Carlos Valencia said the suspicious package was a shoebox discovered under a table at a restaurant in the northeast corner of the arena.
+He said the call came in from a uniformed officer working part-time at the game, and the sellout crowd was already starting to leave when the evacuation began.

 PISTONS 128, HAWKS 103